AlaskaDHSS/RFP-AVS-EVS/1 - Request for Proposals.md

 and return it as part of their proposal.
 A failure to complete and return this IT Reference will result in a proposal being deemed non-responsive.

+In the body of their proposal, offerors must provide comprehensive narrative statements that illustrate their understanding of the technical requirements and must respond to all applicable sections, or respond why a section is not applicable.
+A failure to demonstrate how the solution being proposed addresses the Technical Requirements outlined may result in the proposal deemed non-responsive and rejected.

 ### <a name="1.05"></a>SEC.
 1.05 REQUIRED REVIEW

 Offerors should carefully review this solicitation for defects and